Ruskin Felix Consulting LLC

 The railways industry is primarily a public sector industry.
 It is still highly regulated by the Ministry of Railways and the Government of India.
 However, during the past 15 years, a high number of PPP models are being used for building rail infrastructure in the country.
 The Public Private Partnerships are being used in building Metro and rapid train networks and technologies across major cities in India.

-The automatic lubrication system market is valued at USD $1 Billion in 2019 and is projected to reach USD $2 Billion by 2023, at a CAGR of approximately 20% during the period.
+The automatic lubrication system market in railways is valued at USD $1 Billion in 2019 and is projected to reach USD $2 Billion by 2023, at a CAGR of approximately 20% during the period.
 Growing awareness regarding the advantages of using automatic lubrication systems is contributing to the growth of the market.
 Manufacturing companies around the world are slowly moving from manual lubrication practices to more efficient automatic lubrication operations.
 This shift from manual to automatic lubrication is acting as a growth driver for the market.

 As Lubrication Systems are delivered by a handful of companies, it is important to analyze the product offerings done by competitors in order to understand the best Product Mix.
 A few types of lubrication systems are:

-In accordance with the industry analysis carried out and the rail Lubrication systems assessment conducted, the industry is a very promising industry to get into.
+In accordance with the industry analysis carried out and the railways Lubrication systems assessment conducted, the industry is a very promising industry to get into.
 However, its capital-intensive nature, High barriers to entry and Stiff international competition will prove to be detrimental for a company looking to enter the industry.